eraybasar/pesdk-docs/_guides/html5/v3_6/introduction/demos.md

 ---
 layout: guides/content
-title: &title PhotoEditor SDK | Demos # title as shown in the menu and
+title: &title Demos # title as shown in the menu and

 menuitem: Demos
 order: 3